vimc/orderly-web/README.md

 1. Run `./buildkite/build-css-generator.sh` which creates a docker image that can compile the front-end sass to css - for usage during deployment to create custom style overrides (see [this deploy config](https://github.com/vimc/orderly-web-deploy/blob/d0691f6b84e590d09c50b15310a08fceabb7db98/config/customcss/orderly-web.yml))
+1. Run `./buildkite/build-standalone-image.sh` which builds and pushes a "standalone" docker image for running a local OW instance in noAuth mode with a single docker container.
 For more explanation including a diagram that explains the relationship between the various docker images, see [build.md](/docs/build.md)